Mission 25 · Stage 3

 See it

-Every button press adds 1 to score — your first variable that grows from input.
+Every button press adds 1 to your score — your first number that grows when you push a button.

-Arcade games, quiz apps, and sports scoreboards increment a score variable on each event.
+Arcade games, quizzes, and sports scoreboards add to a score just like this.

 The story